Dasyochloa

-Growth pattern
+Description

 It is a perennial bunchgrass forming small tufts just a few centimeters high with clumps of short, sharp-pointed leaves.
 The tufts are often enveloped in masses of cottony fibers; these are actually hairlike strands of excreted and evaporated mineral salts.

-Stems and leaves

 The leaves produce soft, cob-webby hairs that dissolve in water, after summer rains.
 The hairs are typically not present in spring.
 Numerous hairless, wiry, stems are 2–5 in tall.